Light from darkness: history of a hot dark sector: Conclusions

 \section{Conclusions}

-We have studied the possibility that, some time before big bang nucleosynthesis, the expansion of the Universe was dominated by a hot hidden sector, with $T'\gg T$.
-We furthermore assumed that this HS contains a dark matter particle with an abundance that is set by secluded thermal freeze-out through annihilation into a lighter particle, the DM companion.
-This setup is by and large motivated by \cite{Coy:2021ann}, in which the domain of possible thermal DM particle candidates has been delineated in the plane $\xi$ vs $m_{\rm dm}$.
-The key issue that we have studied is the fate of the companion, in particular how its energy is transferred to Standard Model particles and the overall impact on the domain of dark matter candidates.
+We have studied further the possibility that DM belongs to a hidden sector at a temperature $T'$ that differs from that of the VS or SM, $T$, with a focus on a relatively hot HS scenario, $\xi = T'/T \gg 1$.
+This setup is by and large motivated by \cite{Coy:2021ann} in which it was assumed that the HS contains a dark matter particle with an abundance that is set by secluded thermal freeze-out through annihilation into a lighter particle, or companion.
+The key issue that we have studied is the fate of the DM companion, and in particular how its energy is transferred to Standard Model particles, reheating the VS.